britecharts/britecharts/packages/docs/docs/Britecharts.md

 Whether you're helping us fix bugs, improving the docs, or spreading the word, we'd love to have you as part of the Britecharts community!

 To give your feedback, you can open a new issue.
 You can also find us in the [D3.js slack group][d3slack], in the **#tool-britecharts** channel.
-We are looking for contributors and committers, so if you want to become a part of this project, check the [contributing][contributing-guide] guide and get started today!
+We are looking for contributors and committers, so if you want to become a part of this project, check the [contributing guide][contributing-guide*] for ideas on contributing and get started today!

-Check out our Contributing Guide for ideas on contributing and setup steps for getting our repositories up and running on your local machine.

 ## Acknowledgments